 At this point, we know how to:

-- leverage, when applicable, automated fixturing for manual tests
+- leveraged, when applicable, automated fixturing for manual tests

 We are now at the point when planning the testing for a release is addressed.
 This section of the tutorial presents using